Molinero-Group/underlying-distribution/README.md

 You are welcome to use and distribute this code as you see fit, but it remains the intellectual property of the authors and must be cited appropriately (please cite the paper).
 Direct any questions about this code to: Ingrid de A. Ribeiro (ingrid.ribeiro@utah.edu), or create an issue in this Github repository.

 # General idea

-We present the “Heterogeneous Underlying-based” (HUB) method and associated Python codes that model (HUB-forward code) and interpret (HUB-backward code) the results of droplet freezing experiments under the assumptions that each ice nucleating site in the sample has a characteristic nucleation temperature that is time independent.

 HUB-forward predicts $f_{ice} (T)$ and $N_m (T)$ from a proposed distribution of IN temperatures.
 The underlying distribution $P_u(T)$ or the differential freezing spectrum $n_m (T)$ is a mixture of normalized probability distribution functions: